 Fabrice joined Lexcelera in 2011, where he is managing machine translation and linguistic engineering.

-He started in localization industry as terminologist in 1999 in Bowne Global Solutions then in Lionbridge until 2010.
-He worked on various area fields including terminology, CAT management and linguistic engineering, especially machine translation and computer-aided review.
+He started in the localization industry as a terminologist in 1999 in Bowne Global Solutions then in Lionbridge until 2010.
+He has worked in various fields including terminology, CAT management and linguistic engineering, especially machine translation and computer-aided review.

-Fabrice has a master degree in linguistics and language industry.
+Fabrice has a master's degree in linguistics and the language industry.

 Fabrice is fluent in both French and English.